Fazestar01/Avocado-Exports-from-Kenya/README.md

 Naturally as I was focusing on the top 10 countries, the filter was applied to make sure the focus was on the top 10 countries.

-I then Marked the section of `price per tonne` and `country` into colours and shapes to give a visual overview on which country did the mosgt to the least.
+I then Marked the section of `price per tonne` and `country` into colours and shapes to give a visual overview on which country did the most to the least.

 ![alt text](image-9.png)